Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 commit 116
 in react file naming is important remember .css file make it small letter(noted) if you want u can get capital but make it small letter(noted)

+commit 117
+pickup is within my radius of 30miles(noted) for calculating i just use radius and miles(noted) as soon as there is out of area i just go to another page(noted) make sure library of loadscriper is not working at google-react-map/api is not working(noted) use useJsApiLoader to load(noted) this time i use as props for load (noted)